mmatyas/pegasus-docs/docs/themes/api.md

 `background` | A background image, eg. artwork or selected screenshot `music` | Background music
-`screenshot` | A screenshot from the game
-`video` | A gameplay video or advertisement movie
+`screenshot` | A screenshot from the game `titlescreen` | A screenshot of the game's title screen or main menu `video` | A gameplay video or advertisement movie

 ![ui-related assets](img/assets-ui.png)